FinancedDart1863/PEW_Core/Data/Scripts/PEWCore/Programs/Programs.md

 Add the following instruction set to the logical core, replacing bracketed prompts with your references and the
 appropriate information.
 Make sure to end each line with a * symbol!

+Player faction information is stored in the PEWCoreProgramMemory.mem file within the mod's storage folder.
+If a player
+needs to have their faction changed, the server must be stopped and the mem file edited accordingly.

 === Instruction Set Sample ===
 istr0:GeneralFactionAssigner*<br />
 istr1:3*<br />